 In this sub-part, you are totally free to choose whatever you want, as long as you have not already taken that course.
 For example, you can take more biochemical modules or choose modules out of other programs.
-This sub-part you can also use to learn another language or extend your knowledge about business, philosophy, or other things.
+This sub-part can also be used to learn another language or extend your knowledge about business, philosophy, or other things.

-Master thesis
+5. Master thesis